Lifestyle in Florence

 Rinascente and Coin are two of the most popular department stores found in the heart of Florence, and expats wanting to do all their shopping under one roof should head to I Gigli, a mall just outside of town.
 Those looking to get away from the crowds will find lots of traditional artisans working in botteghe (workshops) where they create clothing, jewellery, accessories and art.

-Entertainment in Florence
+Entertainment and eating out in Florence

 With an incredibly rich cultural history, Florence is home to a number of well-known museums, including the Bargello Museum, Museo dell’Opera del Duomo and Museo di San Marco.
 There are also plenty of churches, monuments and piazzas, as well as modern art galleries such as Galleria dell’Accademia and the Uffizi Gallery.